ajettesla/Spl/Chapter2.md

 The `from` command can also use clauses such as `WHERE`, `GROUP BY`, `SELECT`, `ORDER BY`, and `LIMIT`. ([Official Splunk documentation](https://help.splunk.com/en/splunk-enterprise/search/spl2-search-reference/from-command/from-command-syntax))

+Here if we use GROUP BY it must have SELECT.

 ---

 # 2.4 Three Ways to Think About the Same Search